 A Dog on a Mission!

-That’s why we decided to specialize in selling “helping” things like TOYS, cozy beds, warm coats, and things that keep them safe, like collars for their tags, harnesses and leashes for long walks, and even life jackets for a good swim!
+We specialize in selling “helping” things like TOYS, cozy beds, warm coats, and things that keep dogs safe, like collars for their tags, harnesses and leashes for long walks, and even life jackets for a good swim!

 But Who the heck is Hope?